CynthiaLteif/paf593/data/README.md

-This folder includes all the necessary data sets involves in the analysis.
+This folder includes all the necessary data sets involved in the analysis.